VIJAYASHALINI-K/cakePHP_task/README.md

 ### users details get stored using api request and validation completed by default in model\entity
 ### using association completed table join
 ### Implemented server request data inclusion in controller
+### Implemented xml server request handling in controller using xml to array